AlieAkbariy/html_jinja_static/README.md

 # html_jinja_static
-this code can change html link and image to jinja static form and i think it's useful for Django developer
+This code can change html link and image to jinja static form and i think it's useful for Django developer

 for example:
 this code